367718/camp/aoi/README.md

 ## Routes available

-* `/`: all the controls available, intended to be used by a tablet device.
+* `/`: all the controls available, intended to be used by a tablet device

 ## Configuration parameters used

-* `address`: listening address for the web interface.
+* `address`: listening address for the web interface
-* `pipe`: path to the named pipe used by mpv.
+* `pipe`: path to the named pipe used by mpv